CodeCraftersAlliance/ArchKatas2024Spring/README.md

 #### Data Analysis and Alerting

 The system should analyze each enclosures signs for abnormalities or preset thresholds.
-It should alert farmers if there is a consistent variation in PH , Salinity or temperature and the alerts should be timely and configurable to meet the needs of the customer
+It should alert farmers if there is a consistent variation in PH , Salinity or temperature and the alerts should be timely and configurable to meet the needs of the Farm

 #### User Interface and Interaction

 Fishwatch should provide an intuitive user interface for Farmers and Customers to interact with the system.
-It should allow the farmers and farm owner(Customer) to configure alerts, view alerts history and various other health parameters
+It should allow the farmers and farm owner(Farm) to configure alerts, view alerts history and various other health parameters

 #### Prediction Model